 The Parish originally included Hamptworth and Nomansland but as a result of a Community Governance Review by Wiltshire Council the parish boundaries were changed with effect from 1st April 2017 resulting in Hamptworth and Nomansland becoming part of Landford Parish Council.
 Historically, the Parish was a former forested area with a sparse population which has only seen more significant growth in the last two centuries.

 Today it has a population of nearly 3,500.
-The Communities are thriving with a school, sports and recreational facilities, local businesses, public houses and restaurants, golf club and a good transport system enabling access to the New Forest, the coast and busy cities as well as the M25, airports and train stations.
+The Communities are thriving with a school, sports and recreational facilities, local businesses, public houses and restaurants and a good transport system enabling access to the New Forest, the coast and busy cities as well as the M25, airports and train stations.

 Click here for a list of your Councillors.